caiociardelli/gladm25/README.md

 ## Usage
 -----------------------

-All routines have a help menu that shows up wherever you run them with no or with a wrong number of command-line parameters.
+All routines have a help menu that shows up whenever you run them with no or with a wrong number of command-line parameters.
 The same menu is also at the beginning of each source code.
 For more details, please, refer to the manual of `SphGLLTools`.

 ## Development